gtker/namigator-rs/namigator/README.md

-# `namigator-sys`
+# `namigator`

-Crate containing direct bindings for the [namigator pathfinding library for World of Warcraft version 1.12.x, 2.4.3.8606, and 3.3.5.x](https://github.com/namreeb/namigator).
+Crate containing Rust bindings for the [namigator pathfinding library for World of Warcraft version 1.12.x, 2.4.3.8606, and 3.3.5.x](https://github.com/namreeb/namigator).

 ## Usage

-You probably should not use this crate directly, instead add the `namigator` crate with:
 Add the crate with the required features:

  ```bash